carlosfernandescrypt/carlosfernandescrypt.github.io/README.md

 # Data science portfolio by Carlos Fernandes

 This portfolio is a compilation of notebooks with data analysis and exploration of machine learning algorithms.
-A separate category is for separate projects.

 ## Machine Learning & NLP